sajari/sdk-react/README.md

 ![npm version](https://img.shields.io/npm/v/sajari-react.svg?style=flat-square) ![license](http://img.shields.io/badge/license-MIT-green.svg?style=flat-square)

-**sajari-react** is a library of React Components for the [Sajari](https://www.sajari.com) search platform to help build fast and powerful search interfaces.
+**sajari-react** is a client side javascript library of React Components for the [Sajari](https://www.sajari.com) search platform to help build fast and powerful search interfaces.

 React provides a simple and elegant way to structure user interfaces.
 The Sajari React SDK provides a way to seamlessly integrate the Sajari platform into any React app through the use of easily composable Components.